 The river Cijevna is a left tributary to the Morača river.
-The spring of Cijevna is located west of the mountain Trojan (2,183 m) in the Prokletije mountain range, and the river flows from there in southwest direction as Cem Selcit through Malësi e Madhe region in Northern Albania.
-After Cijevna reaches the border of Montenegro, and finally enters Montenegro south of Suka Mizdrakut (1,144 m) mountain, it forms a canyon with high and steep sides.
+The spring of Cijevna is located west of the mountain Trojan (2,183 meter) in the Prokletije mountain range, and the river flows from there in southwest direction as Cem Selcit through Malësi e Madhe region in Northern Albania.
+After Cijevna reaches the border of Montenegro, and finally enters Montenegro south of Suka Mizdrakut (1,144 meter) mountain, it forms a canyon with high and steep sides.

 As the river flows more to the west the canyon becomes wider and its sides lower until Cijevna enters Zeta plain close to Dinoša settlement few kilometers southeast of Podgorica the capital of Montenegro.